oresmus/oresmus.github.io/_posts/2015-10-26-my-tiling-agents-solution.md

 Update 2: added reference [YH2013],
 and discussion (at end) of how this solution differs from related "failed solutions" discussed there (also other minor changes).
-Update 3, 10/28: extended generality discussion.]
+Updates 3 & 4, 10/28: extended generality discussion.]

 ### summary of solution (for people who already know the problem)